 He sits at a table diagonal from me across the room.
 Through a grey and warm face he grins at me.
 His look tells the story of a man who has raised children, sent them grown into the world. worked hard, and retired.
 He now sits patiently and contentedly across from his bride of many years.

-I am left so moved I feel the tears well in my eyes.
+I feel the tears well in my eyes.

 This is love — that we give our lives up for one another.
 We are committed through sickness or health, for richer or poorer.
-In the process we are so entwined we don’t even feel the sacrifice.
+In the process we are so connected we don’t even feel the sacrifice.
 Ultimately my giving to you becomes as natural as breathing.

 We become the lovers who inspire romance by our very presence.